 ObamaCare Under 26: Rules for Children and Young Adults

 Children can stay on their parent’s plan until 26; when they turn 26, they qualify for special enrollment.
-Dependent coverage is also offered by employers.
-Below is everything you need to know about the Affordable Care Act and young adults under 26.
+Additionally, many employers offer dependent coverage for young adults.
+Below is a comprehensive guide to the Affordable Care Act’s provisions for young adults under 26, ensuring they maintain access to health insurance coverage.

 What the ACA Does for Young Adults and Children Under 26

-• Low-income young adults who file taxes with their parents qualify for CHIP in most states, even if their parents don’t qualify for the Marketplace (some parents qualify for coverage due to being parents in non-expansion states).
-Typically the CHIP cut-off age is 19.
+- Low-income young adults who file taxes with their parents may qualify for the Children’s Health Insurance Program (CHIP) in most states, even if their parents do not qualify for the marketplace.
+The typical cutoff age for CHIP is 19.

-• Low-income young adults who don’t file taxes with their parents may qualify for Medicaid based on income.
+- Low-income young adults who do not file taxes with their parents may qualify for Medicaid based on income.

-• Young adults can stay on their parent’s plans until 26.
+- Young adults can remain on their parent’s health insurance plans until they turn26.

-• Up to 82% of uninsured young people will qualify for either Medicaid coverage or subsidies to purchase coverage through the Health Insurance Marketplace.
+- Up to 82% of uninsured young people may qualify for either Medicaid or subsidies to purchase coverage through the Health Insurance Marketplace.

-• Young adults have seen the seen the largest rise in the rate of insured since 2013.
-The uninsured rates among adults under 26 dropped 46% by 2016 (HHS).
+- Since 2013, young adults have experienced the largest increase in the rate of insured individuals, with uninsured rates among adults under 26 dropping by 46% by 2016 (HHS).

-• Half of young single adults who are eligible to buy health insurance on the marketplace could get covered for $50 or less due to cost assistance.
-Cost assistance is only offered through your State’s Health Insurance Marketplace.
+- Half of young single adults who are eligible to purchase health insurance on the marketplace could get covered for $50 or less, thanks to cost assistance, which is only available through your State’s Health Insurance Marketplace.

 Can My Child Stay on My Health Plan?

-Children can stay on any major Medical family plan until they turn 26.
-They can no longer be offered coverage through a family plan starting on their 26th birthday.
-This is only true for private plans and employer coverage.
-Medicaid and CHIP eligibility is based on other factors, typically CHIP covers those under 19 while Medicaid coverage depends on whether a state expanded or not.
-TRICARE has special rules.
+Children can remain on a family health plan until they turn 26.
+However, once they reach their 26th birthday, they are no longer eligible for coverage through their parent’s private or employer-based health plan.
+Medicaid and CHIP eligibility varies based on other factors, such as age and income.
+Typically, CHIP covers those under 19, while Medicaid eligibility depends on whether a state has expanded the program.
+TRICARE has its own set of rules regarding dependent coverage.

 What Happens When A Child Turns 26?

-When a child turns 26, they can move off their parent’s plan and enroll in their own plan.
-Most young adults qualify for low-cost coverage through the Marketplace or Medicaid or have coverage options through their employer or university.
+When a child turns 26, they must move off their parent’s health plan and enroll in their own health coverage.
+Most young adults can find low-cost coverage through the Health Insurance Marketplace, Medicaid, or may have coverage options through an employer or university.

 Turning 26 and Special Enrollment